crosscompute/crosscompute-examples/reports/load-profiles/README.md

 # OR
 # Open sections/commercial/run.ipynb and click the CrossCompute icon to run a section
 ```

+- To download the datasets, please run `Download Load Profiles 20210505.ipynb` first.
+- To generate the report, you will need to install [crosscompute-jupyterlab-extensions](https://pypi.org/project/crosscompute-jupyterlab-extensions) from PyPI and obtain a token from [crosscompute.com](https://crosscompute.com).

 ## How to output tables and images